-Use your food stamp benefits, even if your monthly benefit amount is small.
-Unused benefits carry over from month to month, but if you do not use your electronics benefit transfer (EBT) card at least once in a calendar year, your SNAP benefits will be permanently canceled.
+Do food stamps expire?
+Yes, so use your benefits even if your monthly benefit amount is small.
+Unused benefits carry over from month to month, but if you do not use your electronics benefit transfer (EBT) card often enough, you might lose your benefits, explains the National Council on Aging.

 Follow the Rules

-Maximize your food stamp benefits by taking advantage of sales and coupon offers.
+You can maximize your food stamp benefits by taking advantage of sales, loyalty programs, BOGOs (buy-on-get-one-free), manager's specials, generics, house brands, fuel points and coupon offers, advises Food Stamp Challenge.com.
 The USDA expects that households receiving food stamp benefits will contribute to the monthly food budget – food stamps are only meant to supplement that budget – so don’t rely entirely on food stamps to meet your grocery needs.
 Plan your shopping trips to coincide with sales, shop with a list and plan meals in advance to save money.

 Do not falsify information on your food stamp application.
 If you are caught, you could lose your food stamp benefits permanently or face fines and jail time.
 If your household circumstances change, notify your caseworker immediately.
 Most state offices conduct regular audits of food stamp benefits and you could face consequences for not reporting a change in your income or household.